 A new quilting podcast has launched recently.
 Called Just Wanna Quilt the show is described as a “research podcast” and is produced by Elizabeth Townsend Gard, a law professor at Tulane University who studies intellectual property.
 Townsend Gard opens each episode by saying, “We explore all kinds of things.
 Stories about quilting, tools, field trips, maybe some famous quilters stop by and, of course, a little bit of copyright thrown in just for fun.”
 She’s published 49 episodes since launching on January 31, interviewing everyone from the public relations manager at Quilts Inc., to leaders of fabric and thread companies, designers, teachers, and hobby quilters.

-The long-term goal for the project is to create two bodies of work about intellectual property as it relates to quilting, although she’s not sure at this time whether they will be books or websites.
+The long-term goal for the project is to create two bodies of work about intellectual property as it relates to quilting, although she’s not sure at this time whether they will be books or websites but it was only available in property press online only.
 The first will be intended for the hobby quilter.
 It will include “everything you need to know about copyright and intellectual property when it comes to quilting.
 Just simple.
 So that we can get everyone on the same page on things they don’t understand.”
 The other will be a more in-depth work for people in the quilting industry.
 “Every single person in this field is using materials and you should feel confident in what you do with them so that you don’t get in trouble, or if you get in trouble you do it deliberately,” she says.

 The show is mostly unedited with beeps of recording equipment, coughs, volume variations, and verbal stops and starts of both interviewer and subject left in.
 Townsend Gard says the audio is left rough on purpose.
 “For me, I’m a scholar and I want [the show] to reflect that these are our research notes.”